agriculturegovau/agds-next/README.md

 Deployment of the website is handled by [github actions](https://github.com/agriculturegovau/agds-next/actions/workflows/deploy-docs.yml).
 The site is deployed automatically anytime changes are merged to the `main` branch.

 You can run the builds locally for testing.
 The order of commands here is important.
-Because storybook, playroom, the example site and example form site is being bundled into the docs site it must be built first.
+Because storybook, playroom, the example site and example form site is being bundled into the docs site public folder, they all must be built before the docs site.

 ```sh
 yarn storybook:build